 The following configuration file tells Travis CI to build a Java project with JDK 8, skip the usual default execution step, and run the Gradle build with the Wrapper.

-language: java install: true jdk: - oraclejdk8 script: - ./gradlew build --scan -s
+language: java install: skip os: linux dist: trusty jdk: oraclejdk8 script: - ./gradlew build --scan -s

 Select the project from the Travis CI profile.
 After activating the repository from the dashboard, the project is ready to be built with every single commit.

 |Configuring build scans is especially helpful on cloud CI systems like Travis CI because it has additional environment and test results information that are difficult to obtain otherwise.|

 Gradle’s dependency management mechanism resolves declared modules and their corresponding artifacts from a binary repository.
 Once downloaded, the files will be re-used from the cache.
 You need to tell Travis CI explicitly that you want to store and use the Gradle cache and Wrapper for successive invocations of the build.

 before_cache: - rm -f $HOME/.gradle/caches/modules-2/modules-2.lock - rm -fr $HOME/.gradle/caches/*/plugin-resolution/ cache: directories: - $HOME/.gradle/caches/ - $HOME/.gradle/wrapper/